wasplang/wasp/README.md

 * **(>> x y)** - shift x right by y bits

 ## Testing
-* **(deftest <test-name> x0 x1)** - executes expression x0 then x1 etc. and stops when it first encounters a value and return the value otherwise if all expressions return (), () is returned.
+* **(deftest <test-name> x0 x1)** - executes expression x0 then x1 etc. and stops when it first encounters a value and return the value otherwise if all expressions return nil, nil is returned.
 Test names will be exported by default as `"test_"+name` when compiled in debug and removed when built with `wasp build --release`.
 The function `is` comes from the standard library.

 ```clojure
 (deftest addition